Part 1: THE SAUDI GROUP

 Part 2: ABU AHMED

 Maya watches a computer monitor and studies old interrogation tapes looking at each of the suspects and studying their stories.
-Apparently, Bin Laden uses a complex network of carriers to relay messages to his supporters.
+Allegedly, bin Laden uses a complex network of carriers to relay messages to his supporters.
 She takes a break to make some food and Jessica walks in to ask how the search for the needle in the haystack is going.
 Jessica suggests that at the end of the day, everyone can be swayed with money an idea that Maya questions since it doesn't fit the motivations of a jihadist.
 But Jessica retorts that the weaker members would be swayed with money.

-Putting on a dark colored wig to conceal her red hair, Maya is escorted to a CIA Black Site in Poland.
+Putting on a dark-colored wig to conceal her red hair, Maya is escorted to a CIA Black Site in Poland.
 Hakim (Fares Fares), a fellow agent and interpreter, brings her to their prisoner.
 They ask him a few questions and he claims that he had contact with a man known only as Fahraj.
 Maya is suspicious that the suspect is simply making it up until the prisoner names all of Fahraj's children.
 He confirms that there was a network in place to pass messages on.
 Maya takes this information back to Bradley and gives him a report.
-Bradley points out that her hunt for Abu Ahmed has been fruitless because she doesnt know his real name or where to find him.
+Bradley points out that her hunt for Abu Ahmed has been fruitless because she doesn't know his real name or where to find him.
 She retorts that the fact that everyone has heard of Abu Ahmed means that he is important.
 He tells her to let him know when there's actionable intelligence so that they can order a strike.

 London, England.
 July 7, 2005.

 A double-decker bus explodes.
-News footage of this latest AQ attack plays out on Bradley's computer monitor and in Mayas kitchen.
+News footage of this latest AQ attack plays out on Bradley's computer monitor and in Maya's kitchen.
 At Bagram Air Force Base in Afghanistan, Dan feeds a monkey from his ice cream cone when he is informed that his detainee is ready.
 Maya is escorted into an ISI Detention Center in Pakistan.
 Her detainee is cooperative and tells her everything she wants to know about Abu Ahmed a most trusted courier who cannot be found because he is one of the disappeared ones.

 A man has an object strapped to his leg and is told, God willing, they will not have to use it.
 We follow the man as he walks through a complex where children are playing.
-His walk is observed by Dan.
+His stroll is observed by Dan.
 Individuals dressed like Muslim woman in all black follow him as he goes to meet with Fahraj.
 The Muslim women are revealed to be soldiers who grab Fahraj and swarm him rifles pointed at his chest.
 Bradley presents Maya with paperwork and tells her that she has a one-on-one with Fahraj.

 September 20, 2008 Marriott Hotel, Islamabad, Pakistan.

 Jessica waits at a table and waves to Maya as she arrives still attached to her phone.
 Maya apologizes for being late because of the check points.
 Jessica reminds Maya that they are socializing and pours her a glass of wine.
 Maya makes it clear that Abu Ahmed's mystique confirms his importance when a bomb goes off outside the Marriott destroying most of the interior.
 Maya and Jessica struggle to find an exit, passing numerous staff and diners who have either been killed or wounded by the bomb.
-A truck outside had been stopped at a check point and carried pounds of explosives which the driver detonated.
+A truck outside had been stopped at a check point and carried explosives which the driver detonated.

 Part 3: THE MEETING